Skip to content

 Making changes to Hestia

-After setting up Hestia in a VM you can now make changes to the source code at $HOME/projects/hestiacp on your local machine (outside of the VM) using your editor of choice.
+After setting up Hestia in a development VM you can now make changes to the source code at ~/projects/hestiacp on your local machine (outside of the VM) using your editor of choice.

-The following are example instructions for making a change to Hestia's UI and testing it locally.
+Below are some instructions for making a change to Hestia's UI, running the build script and testing the change locally.

 bash